Sheboygan, Wisconsin: Parks and recreation

+Notable parks in Sheboygan include Ellwood H. May Environmental Park, the Sheboygan Indian Mound Park, and Quarry Beach.
+Blue Harbor Resort is a resort, water park and conference center in Sheboygan located on Lake Michigan at the mouth of the Sheboygan River.
+It opened in June 2004 after being built by Great Wolf Resorts.

 Trails

 The city has a trail along the Highway 23 corridor leading to the Old Plank Road Trail to the west of Sheboygan that uses dedicated paths and bike lanes, along with a lakefront trail between Pennsylvania and Park avenues along Broughton Drive.
 Several bike routes are marked in the city using existing streets and roads to demarcate separate bike lanes.
+Since 2018, Sheboygan has held a bronze-level bicycle-friendly community award from the League of American Bicyclists.

 A 2013 project created a north-south trail using the former Chicago & Northwestern Railroad right-of-way known as the "Shoreline 400" between Pennsylvania and North avenues, with future expansion to the south planned.
 A 2016 project added a trail along the Taylor Drive corridor, and improvements to the south to allow an eventual connection to the Ozaukee Interurban Trail are proposed for a future date.